Baker College Policy

 5.0 Procedures

-• The template with updates will be submitted by the Dean via the TDX website update ticket.
+- The completed template must be submitted by the Dean through a Team Dynamix (TDX) website update ticket.

-• MarComm will publish the updated content and add a last review date on every program page when published.
+- MarComm will publish approved updates and include the last review date on each program page.

-• Once reviewed and approved, MarComm will publish the updated content and update the last review date.
+- Upon approval, MarComm will publish the updated content and apply a new last review date.

 Accreditation Compliance

-• All content related to academic programs, degrees, admissions, and institutional policies must align with the accreditation requirements of the college’s accrediting bodies.
+- All academic program, degree, admissions, and institutional policy content must comply with accreditation standards established by the college’s accrediting bodies.

-• The content review process will include a cross-check with accreditation standards to ensure that all published information supports the college’s continued accreditation status.
+- Content review activities must include a cross-check against accreditation criteria to ensure all published information supports the college’s continued accreditation.

 6.0 Responsibilities